 Cervical cancer is the third most common cancer in the world and it kills nearly 200,000 women a year.
 “Cervical cancer, a slow-growing cancer that starts in the lower portion of the uterus known as the cervix, is still a very scary and deadly disease”, points Dr.Bandita Sinha, MD Obs & Gynac, Senior Consultant, Fortis Hiranandani Hospital.
 As per the report of the National Cancer Institute, one-third of all cervical cancer deaths are associated with wrong dietary practices.
 Cervical cancer can be prevented with certain food types owing to their cancer-fighting properties and antioxidants.
 Foods with cancer-fighting ability nullify the effect of free radicals promoting cervical cancer development.

-According to nutrition experts, there isn't a single element or a particular food that works to prevent cervical cancer.
+According to nutrition experts from symedicine, "there isn't a single element or a particular food that works to prevent cervical cancer.
 Therefore, it is advisable to structure a diet with a variety of foods.
 These foods help prevent cancer and restrict the activity of cancer cell growth.
-Besides structuring a requisite diet plan, a healthy lifestyle which includes regular exercise, minimizing stress level and abstaining from unhealthy habits such as cigarette smoking and indulging in alcohol also play a part in the prevention of cervical cancer.
+Besides structuring a requisite diet plan, a healthy lifestyle which includes regular exercise, minimizing stress level and abstaining from unhealthy habits such as cigarette smoking and indulging in alcohol also play a part in the prevention of cervical cancer."

 Foods rich in the vitamin-B folate should also be incorporated in diet to avoid cervical cancer.
 Folate lowers thelevel of homocysteine, a substance responsible for abnormal cell growth in the cervix.
 Broccoli, cauliflower, cabbage and collard greens are excellent sources to boost folate consumption and prevent cervical cancer.

 Avocados are acknowledged for their antioxidant effect and their ability to attack free radicals by restricting intestinal absorption to limit cervical cancer development.